Quansight/Quansight-website/apps/labs/posts/pep-517-build-system-popularity.md

   <tr><td>`versioneer-518`</td><td align='right'>0</td><td align='right'>0</td><td align='right'>0</td><td align='right'>0</td><td align='right'>0</td><td align='right'>0</td><td align='right'>0</td><td align='right'>0</td><td align='right'>0</td><td align='right'>0</td><td align='right'>1</td><td align='right'>0</td><td align='right'>1</td></tr>
 </table>

-There are some interesting data that can be seen in table 5.
+Table 5 provides some interesting data.

-Firstly, in the examined set there were over two dozen packages that depended on `setuptools` while using another PEP 517 build backend.
+Firstly, there were over two dozen packages that required setuptools while using another PEP 517 build backend.
+Most likely, these packages used a backend that did not provide direct support for building C extensions, and used setuptools to provide that function.
+In fact, some build backends officially support that.
-Except for the cases where mesonpy and scikit-build-core were involved (these two were determined to be mistakes), these are cases of using setuptools to build extensions.
-In fact, pdm-backend has an explicit option to call into setuptools for the purpose of extension building.

-Secondly, you can note that over half of the packages depending on `setuptools` additionally depend on the `wheel` package.
-While in a few cases this is justified, most often this results from [a historical mistake in setuptools documentation that listed `wheel` dependency unnecessarily](https://github.com/pypa/setuptools/commit/f7d30a9529378cf69054b5176249e5457aaf640a).
+Secondly, over half of the packages depending on `setuptools` additionally depended on the `wheel` package.
+Sometimes `wheel` is actually used by the `setup.py` script, but most often this is copied from [a historical mistake in setuptools documentation that listed `wheel` dependency unnecessarily](https://github.com/pypa/setuptools/commit/f7d30a9529378cf69054b5176249e5457aaf640a).

-Finally, we can look at the popularity of different plugins for the hatchling, pdm, poetry and setuptools build systems.
-The most popular category are VCS versioning plugins, with `setuptools_scm` being used by approximately 8% of all packages, and `hatch-vcs` by over a hundred projects.
-There were also other plugins serving the same purpose, such as `versioneer` (this one was probably undercounted, as it is often vendored inside packages), `setuptools-git-versioning`, `versioningit` and more.
-We can also note the `setuptools-scm-git-archive` plugin that was still recorded in 12 packages, though it is no longer necessary with `setuptools_scm >= 8`.
+Finally, we can look at the popularity of different plugins for the hatchling, pdm, poetry and setuptools.
+VCS versioning plugins were the most popular, with `setuptools_scm` being used by approximately 8% of all packages, and `hatch-vcs` by over a hundred projects.
+There were also other plugins serving the same purpose, such as `versioneer`, `setuptools-git-versioning`, `versioningit` and more. `versioneer` is often vendored, so it is probably used by more packages than the numbers suggest.

-The next most popular category were plugins focused on building extensions.
+We can also note that `setuptools-scm-git-archive` plugin was still used in 12 packages, though `setuptools_scm >= 8` supersedes it.

+Plugins related to extension builds were the next most popular category.
 Cython was used by 178 packages.
 45 packages used pybind11, while its competitor nanobind featured 5 uses.
-32 packages declared a build dependency on CFFI (this is not representative of CFFI popularity, as the majority of consumers use it as runtime dependency only).
+32 packages declared a build dependency on CFFI.
+However, this only captured some of the CFFI use cases, as others use CFFI at runtime only.
 17 packages used `setuptools-rust`, and further 12 used `scikit-build` (also note that 30 projects used `scikit-build-core`, per table 1).

-It should also be noted that 32 packages declared a dependency on `cmake` package, and 16 more on `ninja` package.
+32 packages declared a dependency on `cmake`, and 16 on `ninja`.
 These PyPI packages provide precompiled executables for systems where system tools are not available.
-Some projects, notably these using scikit-build-core backend, add these dependencies only if they cannot find the required tool.
-The packages counted here added the dependency and therefore required installing a local copy of the tool, even though system tools were available.
-Furthermore, some packages explicitly rely on helper Python modules that are installed as part of these packages.
-Note that the number is two and a half times higher than the use of `scikit-build`, indicating custom CMake handlers.
+Some projects add these dependencies only if they cannot find the required tool.
+Since these tools were present on my system, the numbers here represent packages adding the dependencies unconditionally.
+This indicates that they will use a local copy instead of the system tools.

+Note that the number of `cmake` dependencies is much higher than the number of `scikit-build` dependencies, indicating that many projects implemented their own CMake support rather than using the existing tools.

-82 packages used `pytest-runner` to provide a test command via PyTest.
-71 packages used `pbr` extensions to setuptools.
-As noted in table 1, two were using its backend directly.
-The Jupyter ecosystem featured 16 uses of `hatch-jupyter-builder` and 8 uses of the older `jupyter-packaging`.
+82 packages used `pytest-runner`, a plugin that provided a custom test command for setuptools.
+71 packages used `pbr` with setuptools build backend, while as noted in table 1, two were using the `pbr` backend directly.
+Jupyter-related packages were perhaps the most diverse, with 16 packages using `hatch-jupyter-builder`, 6 using `jupyter-packaging` with setuptools and two with its own backend.

-The next popular Hatch plugins were related to README files (represented primarily by `hatch-fancy-pypi-readme`, used by 32 packages) and requirement-reading plugins (`hatch-requirements-txt` with 11 uses).
+32 packages used `hatch-fancy-pypi-readme` plugin that aids providing package descriptions.
+11 used `hatch-requirements-txt` to read requirements from files.

 Interesting enough, there was a large number of plugins that were used only by a handful of packages in the set — some clearly written